Course title, code: Mathematics for Computer Science 1, GAINBAN-SZAMMAT1-1

 Study aids, laboratory background:

-Lecture slides, concept checks and learning goals will be posted for each lectures.
+Lecture slides and concept checks will be posted for each lectures.

 Compulsory readings: